Mbmatthews/PKP2600SI-Arduino-CAN-Controller/README.md

 ```cpp
 void setSerial(Stream *serialReference);
 ```
-Mostly used for troubleshooting, and can be very useful if you are modifying this library to do things it wasn't designed to do originally.
+Mostly used for troubleshooting, and can be very useful if you are modifying this library to do things it wasn\'t designed to do originally.
 Declare a serial object in your setup() and use this command to pass in the serial object to the library for internal use.
 Using this looks something like:
 ```cpp
 Serial.begin(115200);
 keypad.setSerial(&Serial);
 ```

 ### void process();
-This is the library function that does all of the actual processing of the keypad messages and updates button states, etc.  This should be placed in your main loop.  **CAUTION:** If you want the arduino to process keypad messages in a relatively quick pace, don't ever use delays in your program, and don't spend too much time in another section of the main loop, else you will experience laggy processing.
+This is the library function that does all of the actual processing of the keypad messages and updates button states, etc.  This should be placed in your main loop.  **CAUTION:** If you want the arduino to process keypad messages in a relatively quick pace, don't ever use delays in your program, and don\'t spend too much time in another section of the main loop, else you will experience laggy processing.

 ### Set Password
 ```cpp